42nd Field Artillery Regiment (Lanark and Renfrew Scottish), RCA: History

 On 5 October 1866, the 42nd Brockville Battalion of Infantry was authorized.
-Its Headquarters was at Brockville and had companies at Almonte, Brockville, Perth, Fitzroy (Kinburn), Lansdowne and Falls, Ontario.
+Its headquarters was at Brockville and had companies at Almonte, Brockville, Perth, Fitzroy (Kinburn), Lansdowne and Falls.

 On 24 May 1870, the battalion was called out on active service in response to the Fenian Raids.
 After serving on the St. Lawrence River frontier, the battalion was removed from active service on 2 June 1870.

-Battalion headquarters was moved to Pembroke, Ontario on 1 December 1897.
+Battalion headquarters was moved to Pembroke, Ontario, on 1 December 1897.
 The battalion was then redesignated as the 42nd Lanark and Renfrew Battalion of Infantry.

-On 8 May 1900, the battalion was eedesignated as the 42nd Lanark and Renfrew Regiment.
+On 8 May 1900, the battalion was redesignated as the 42nd Lanark and Renfrew Regiment.